 Hiring A Professional

 On the other hand, if the mold problem is a severe one, you will have to hire a professional to conduct detailed cleaning.
 It is always good to have a qualified mold inspection firm test the mold, locate its source and determine the extent of the issue.
 Still, note that if you have previously hired someone to inspect your place, it is advisable not to contact the same people for the remediation.
 What you should insist on is that the professional mold removal services have a contractor’s license and that a person is certified.
 Ask your friends and neighbors for references (as it is highly likely they have had the same problem before) and ensure you get to someone who will do their job on time and within the agreed-upon budget.
 After a professional finishes their work, check whether they have conducted one final mold test.
-At this point you can always retest with EC3 Test Plates yourself as well.
+At this point you can always retest with Diagnostic Mold Test Kits yourself as well.

 The Bottom Line